Package 'statistics'

 sbinom(data)

-Student's t test with a preliminary testing for the homogeneity of variances
+Student's t test with a homogeneity of variances check

 Description